The Proper Name for Stage Curtains

 We typically hang curtains for temporary purposes with tie-line.
 The curtain will have small metal holes called Grommets, and the tie-line will be run through them.

-We tie up the curtain to the batten using a Drop Knot, the same knot for tying your shoes.
+We tie up the curtain to the batten using a Drop Knot, a bow knot like the one you use to tie your shoes.
 Sometimes the head carpenter will ask for an "opera-knot".
 An opera knot simply means running the tie around that batten an extra time before doing your shoe-tie knot.

 If the head carpenter wants a "soft-edge", he/she is asking that the onstage side of the soft good be tied back by a foot or so.
 If he/she asks for a "hard-edge", there is no tie back.